 In this section, we summarize the characteristics of synoptic-scale ascent over western North America and adjacent regions for the entire 21-year (1989-2010) cool-season (October-April) period.
 Figure 4 shows the climatological distribution of mean ascent, ω, over the study domain.
 Ascent is most frequent and intense within a sinusoidal band bounded by the -1 cPa s-1 (~0.1 cm s-s) contour.
 This band and its centroid (determined as the meridional maxima in ascent after smoothing with a 5th order Butterworth low pass filter) are subsequently referred to as the primary storm track as they provide an Eulerian measure of the prevalence for ascent accompanying synoptic-scale storms.
 However, we emphasize that our primary storm track is not necessarily an indictor of the Lagrangian pathway of the “mean storm”.

 The shape, maxima, and minima of ω are closely related to the climatological mean 500 hPa geopotential height (black contours in Fig. 4).
 Ascent tends to be greatest (least) upstream (downstream) from the mean ridge axis over the Canadian Rockies and downstream (upstream) of the weak trough over the southwestern United States (US).
 For example, a pronounced maximum in ascent (A in Fig. 4) parallels the British Columbia (BC) coast immediately upstream from the mean ridge axis while infrequent and weak ascent (hence more frequent subsidence) occur downstream of the ridge over Alberta, Saskatchewan, and Montana.
 The greatest ascent anywhere in the domain, with mean ascent exceeding -2 cPa s-1 ( ~0.2 cm s-1), is situated over Arizona just east of the weak mean trough found at these latitudes.
 The portion of the storm track which connects the coastal BC and Arizona maxima is found at the inflection point between the mean ridge to the north and trough to the south.
 Strong ascent, including a local maximum over Oklahoma (C in Fig. 4), is also found in a broad northeasterly swath downstream of the Rocky Mountains and extending towards the Great Lakes.
-The primary storm track assumes its sinusoidal appearance only as the result of connecting these localized regions of high mean ascent.
+This tertiary maximum is less well associated with the mid-tropospheric geopotential, and is likely related to deepening lee cyclones (Hobbs et al. 2000).
+The general northeasterly direction of the downstream storm track may also arise due to the impact of the Rocky Mountains on jet stream orientation, mean-flow ascent anomalies, and near surface baroclinicity (Brayshaw et al. 2009).
+The primary storm track assumes its sinusoidal appearance as the result of connecting these localized regions of high mean ascent.